Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Framework

-where the subscript $\S$ denotes the Bose symmetry of the states \cite{graviballlong}.
+where $J$ is the total angular momentum with third component $\mu$ and the subscript $\S$ denotes that the states have been symmetrized according to the Bose symmetry of the states \cite{graviballlong}.
 Since $\mathbf{J}$ and $H$ commute one can always consider such basis for the continuum spectrum of the theory.
-Even if the PWA series does not converge in graviton-graviton scattering ~\cite{Lehmann:1958ita,Giddings:2009gj,martin.200705.1}, certain processes will be dominated by a particular PWA, for instance, the physical effects of the {\it rescattering} of two gravitons produced with the quantum numbers of a given partial wave {or due to interferences with other forces}.
+Even if the PWA series does not converge in graviton-graviton scattering ~\cite{Lehmann:1958ita,Giddings:2009gj,martin.200705.1} (as it already happens in non-relativistic Coulomb scattering \cite{Kang:1962}), certain processes will be dominated by a particular PWA, for instance, the physical effects of the {\it rescattering} of two gravitons produced with the quantum numbers of a given partial wave (like the case of two-pion event distributions mentioned above in connection with the $\sigma$), or due to interferences with other forces (analogously to the interplay between strong and Coulomb interactions, already pointed out).
 The $S$-matrix in partial waves $\bar{S}^{(J)}(s)$ is given by~\cite{graviballlong}